AlirezaRoshanzamir/continuous-delivery-course/10-automated-acceptance-testing/presentation.md

 ### The Role of Analysts and Testers
 The role of the business analyst is:
 - Represent the customers and users of the system.
 They work with the customer to identify and prioritize requirements.
-- Work with the developers to ensure that they have a good understanding of the application from the user’s perspective.
+- Work with the developers to ensure that they have a good understanding of the application from the user's perspective.
 They guide developers to ensure that stories deliver the business value that they are meant to.
 - Work with testers to ensure that acceptance criteria are speciﬁed properly, and to ensure that functionality developed meets these acceptance criteria and delivers the expected value.

 The role of the testers is: